SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 12. Define flat top response.

-The portion of the response between the trailing edge and the leading edge is
+The portion of the response between the trailing edge and

 called flat top response.